 You may delete an auction at any time.
 If you delete and auction you will lose some of your funds.
 You will lose the current price of the auction from your funds.

-The exception to this is: if a player is removed from the game (because they were transfered out of the premiership or retired) then you can delete an auction for them getting all your money back.
+The exception to this is: if a player is removed from the game (because they were transfered out of the premier league or retired) then you can delete an auction for them getting all your money back.

 The page and text on the button will say that you will get your money back.
 Please ensure that it does say that before deleting an auction.
 There may be some delay between the transfer or retirement announcement and that player being removed from the game.